|

 Science and Engineering

-Once data preparation has been finished, the following VCA imaging dialog box will appear:
+Once data selection has been completed, the following dialog box will appear:

 signal-to-noise ratio: an exit criterion